Sarah MacDougall

-Sarah MacDougall is a Swedish Canadian singer/songwriter currently living in Whitehorse, Yukon, Canada.
+Sarah MacDougall is a Swedish Canadian singer/songwriter currently living in Toronto, Ontario, Canada.

 Born in Malmö, Sweden, MacDougall moved to Canada to study music in Vancouver when she was a teenager.
-Her first tour took her in Whitehorse, where she decided to live.
+Her first tour took her in Whitehorse, where she decided to live for a time.
 For her 2018 album, All the Hours I Have Left to Tell You Anything, MacDougall enlisted Montreal-based producer Marcus Paquin, who has engineered albums for The National and Arcade Fire.

 In 2019, MacDougall toured with Ivan Coyote, playing songs with a band and participating in Coyote's spoken-word performances.